franciscop/umbrella/documentation.md

 `event1`, `event2`, `eventN`: the name(s) of the events to listen for actions, such as `click`, `submit`, `change`, etc.

 `callback`: function that will be called when the event is triggered.
-It accepts a single parameter, the event itself.
+The parameters it accepts are `function(e, data1, data2, ..., dataN)`:

+  - `e`: the event that was triggered.
+It has some interesting properties:

+    - `e.currentTarget`: Contains the element that triggered the event.
+    - `e.preventDefault()`: Avoids the browser from performing the default action.
+    - `e.details`: an array of the argument data passed to `trigger()` if it was passed with that function.
+See other arguments:

+  - `data1`, `data2`, `dataN`: the arguments that were passed to `trigger()` if it was called with that function.